j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/overview/current-system.rst.txt

 With the wide variety of libraries available, for both Rust and other languages, there is likely one that meets the needs of Tic Tac Toe application developers.
-However, due to the :ref:`ref-learn-about-rust-objective` objective, is worth going through the effort to create another Tic Tac Toe library.
+However, due to the :ref:`ref-learn-about-rust-objective` objective, it is worth going through the effort to create another Tic Tac Toe library.